xiniom/express-apollo/README.md

-Small graphql server implementation that has 2 datasources:
+Small graphql server implementation that has 3 datasources:
- * Persons comimng from mock rest web service
+ * Persons coming from mock rest web service
  * Posts from a local datasource object
+ * Countries coming from a public graphql api